What are the day to day operations of this route?

 Can I finance the route?

-Yes, company related financing is available for qualified buyers at an estimated amount of $69,543 for 10 years or purchasers may seek individual financing.
+Yes, company related financing is available for qualified buyers at an estimated amount of $72,360 for 10 years or purchasers may seek individual financing.
 Additional qualifications require a background check and a 10% cash reserve of the selling price.
 Down payment for the remaining balance requires a certified cashier’s check at closing.
+If more financing is needed you can review additional Financing Options Here.

 What are my expenses and overhead?